Murder of Helen McCourt: Evidence

 While being questioned by police, Simms came under suspicion when he became extremely nervous.
 They also noticed fresh scratches on his neck.
-His car was impounded, and forensic scientists found traces of Helen's blood in the form of spots on the rubber sill of the boot and a stain on the boot carpet.
+His car was impounded, and forensic scientists found traces of McCourt's blood in the form of spots on the rubber sill of the boot and a stain on the boot carpet.
 In the boot they also found an opal and pearl earring, later identified by McCourt's mother as one of a pair that she had given McCourt for her 21st birthday.
 McCourt had been wearing the earrings on the day when she vanished.
 The butterfly clip from the earring was found by a fingertip search of the carpet in the back bedroom of Simms's flat.
 Traces of her blood and hair were also found on the carpet.
 More of her blood was also found on the carpet at the foot of the stairs leading to his apartment, and splashed on wallpaper next to the outside door, where police believe that McCourt was first attacked.
 Police believe that she was struck at least twice in the face.
-A fingerprint in blood of Simms’s left forefinger was also found on the banister rail of the stairs leading to the bedroom.
+A fingerprint in blood of Simms's left forefinger was also found on the banister rail of the stairs leading to the bedroom.

 In March, McCourt's handbag, taupe coat, maroon scarf, navy trousers, white knickers and green mittens were found on a riverbank in Irlam, about 20 miles away, in a black bin liner proved to have been taken from a roll in Simms's pub.
 Also found with the clothes was a cotton jacket that Simms admitted was his.
 There were bloodstains on both sleeves and hair from her head, and a fibre from her mittens was found in a pocket.
 The presence of McCourt's trousers and underwear in the bin liner indicates the strong possibility that Simms sexually assaulted her before killing her.

 Fibres from the stair carpet, landing carpet and back bedroom carpet of Simms's flat were found on McCourt's coat and new trousers (worn for the first time that morning), indicating she was dragged upstairs after being attacked by Simms.
 A witness working in the pub's restaurant testified that she had heard dragging noises from above at the time of the murder.
 A length of electrical flex was also found with McCourt's clothing that was similar to other lengths of flex found in Simms's flat, which he used when playing with his two dogs.
 The flex found at Irlam had canine toothmarks that were matched to Simms's dogs.
 It also had strands of human hair caught in a knot that were matched to hairs from McCourt's hair rollers.
 It is thought that this flex was used to strangle her.